auth0/node-auth0/README.md

 });
 ~~~

-The returned connection will have a ```provisioning_ticket_url``` field to which you have to redirect the client in order to complete the authorization process.
+Because this example uses Office 365, the returned connection object will have a ```provisioning_ticket_url``` field to which you have to redirect the client in order to complete the authorization process.

 ### client.getUsers({[connection: connection], [per_page: 10]}, callback)